2017-2018 | FIND WEBNOTES HERE

 Final Presentation – Value 15%

-On this day you will give a 10 minute public presentation based on your final research essay.
+On this day, you will give a 10 minute public presentation based on your final research essay.
 It will be awesome.
 You are all so clever.
 You will need to coordinate your visual aids (Prezi / PowerPoint) within your panels.
-Send me you final paper titles and I will make a program for the faculty and guests.
+Send me your final paper titles and I will make a program for the faculty and guests.

-On January 9 2017 you must submit a double-spaced 4 page research proposal and a 5-6 page single-spaced annotated bibliography worth 15%.
-Write with an eye toward being able to copy and paste some of these sections into your first draft.
+On January 8 2018 you must submit a double-spaced 4 page research proposal.
 Your thesis proposal should include (in any order):

 – Proposed section outlines for your thesis with brief descriptions of their content and purpose.
 In general, a final thesis will include an introduction that is often written very late in the writing process.
 Do not worry about the introduction at the proposal stage.
 You will likely end up cutting and pasting your research question (from Part 2 below) into your introduction.
 Typical sections of a thesis include (page numbers are estimates):